-The two terms differs a lot and there relation between the two shopping terms.
+The two terms differ a lot, and there is a relation between the two shopping terms.

-For a proper understanding, I will further explain to you what the two terms when it comes to receive your items from courier services.
+For a proper understanding, I will further explain to you what the two terms are when it comes to receiving your items from courier services.

 Now let’s jump in.

-In transit means the item is still on it’s way to reach the recipient destination, while out for delivery means the item has reached the recipient destination and is on it’s way to be delivered to the recipient.
+In transit means the item is still on its way to reach the recipient’s destination.
+In contrast, out for delivery means the item has reached the recipient’s destination and is on its way to being delivered to the recipient.

-The two terms differs a lot in shipping and there’s no similarities between the two.
-One still has a long way to go, while the order has reached it’s final stage in shipment.
+The two terms differ a lot in shipping, and there are no similarities between the two.
+One still has a long way to go while the order has reached its final stage in shipment.

-In transit meaning for a package is that the package or the item is still being transported, and has not reach the recipient final destination.
+In transit, meaning for a package, is that the package or the item is still being transported and has not reached the recipient’s final destination.

 To explain more on In transit vs out for delivery by first trying to understand what in transit means.

-Upon tracking your shipment and you saw in transit, you will have to exercise a bit of patience as your item is is yet to arrive at it’s final destination.
+Upon tracking your shipment and you saw in transit, you will have to exercise a bit of patience as your item is yet to arrive at its final destination.

-There are various stages to go and it may take for about two weeks or more depending on the courier service used for the shipment.
-The maximum I have seen is two weeks as i always go for a fast shipping method.
+There are various stages to go, and it may take about two weeks or more, depending on the courier service used for the shipment.
+The maximum I have seen is two weeks, as I always go for a fast shipping method.

 The difference between In transit vs out for delivery.

-Upon tracking your item or order and you saw out for delivery, you should be happy.
+Upon tracking your item or order and you see out for delivery, you should be happy.

 Out for delivery simply is the final step in shipment of an item or a product.
 It simply means the delivery service has scheduled the item to be delivered to the recipient on that very day.

-For example, you tracked your item and saw out for delivery 3/09/21 on your dashboard or tracking information.
-It means the delivery service has scheduled to deliver your item or product on 3/09/21.
+For example, you tracked your item and saw it out for delivery on 3/09/21 on your dashboard or tracking information.
+It means the delivery service is scheduled to deliver your item or product on 3/09/21.

 In this type of situation, all you need to do is to wait for the delivery service to deliver your item to you.

 The answer is yes.
-A package can be in transit or stucked in transit and still get delivered even though it shows in transit.
+A package can be in transit or stuck in transit and still get delivered even though it shows in transit.

-There are number of occasions my item or order will get stucked on transit, after two weeks I will receive a call from the post office or the delivery office to come pickup my item.
-After collecting the item and going back to check on the tracking information, I still realized that the tracking information is still showing in transit whilst I’ve collected the item.
+There are a number of occasions my item or order will get stuck in transit.
+After two weeks, I will receive a call from the post office or the delivery office to come pick up my item.
+After collecting the item and going back to check on the tracking information, I still realized that the tracking information was still showing in transit while I collected the item.

 Now the question is;